Concord, Sunderland

-The main street at Concord's centre is Front Street, which comprises several local shops, bars and cafés.
+The main street in Concord's centre is Front Street, which comprises several local shops, bars and cafés.
 Concord houses the Washington Millennium Centre, situated in The Oval, which provides youth clubs for children and young people, as well as having an outdoor football area and other regular activities.
 The village also has a small health centre, the Victoria Health Centre, situated on Victoria Road, near to the bus station.

 Neighbouring villages include Albany, Donwell, Usworth, Sulgrave and Follingsby.
 Nearby industrial estates include Stephenson and Hertburn, as well as the Nissan UK Factory.

 Washington School is also nearby, just north of the Sunderland Highway.

 Transport

 Concord Bus Station is served by Go North East's local bus services, with frequent routes running in and around Washington, as well as County Durham, Gateshead, Newcastle upon Tyne and Sunderland.
 The bus station has six departure stands (lettered A–F), each of which is fitted with seating, next bus information displays, and timetable posters.